Leander

 Seeking Diagnosis and Treatment: A Journey to the Sexual Clinic

 Within a few days, the pain in my joints eased up, the night sweats stopped, and the red rash cleared up.
-I want to say ‘lesson learnt’, but I’ve since had syphilis twice.
+I want to say ‘lesson learnt’, but I’ve since had the disease twice.
 I feel no shame in that.
 It comes with the territory of being an HIV-positive man who has a happy and healthy sex life (although I could always do with more!).

 However, I haven’t completely thrown caution to the wind.
 I later found out that the symptoms I’d experienced were more severe because of my HIV.
 And as simple as the treatment of it is, I don’t want numb bum cheeks too often.

 So, I do a few things to make sure my partners and I can reduce the risk of passing on or getting it.
 I test for syphilis at every HIV check-up, which is usually every 3-6 months.
-And because I’ve had it in the past, some syphilis tests will give a positive result, so I must let the nurse and doctors know I’ve had an infection before.
+And because I’ve had it in the past, some exams will give a positive result, so I must let the nurse and doctors know I’ve had an infection before.
 We don’t want to have to start treatment again.

 Ref: 0